Incrisz/uniti-deployer/README.md

 # Uniti Deployment Helper

 This Flask web app exposes a `/deploy` route that lets you trigger a service update from your browser.
-Confirming the prompt executes Docker Compose commands (`docker compose` or `docker-compose`), `git pull`, and brings the service back up inside `/root/uniti-model-service`, streaming command output plus Git metadata back to the page.
+Confirming the prompt runs the bundled `deploy_pipeline.sh` script, which handles Docker Compose shutdown/start and `git pull` inside `/root/uniti-model-service`, streaming command output plus Git metadata back to the page.

 ## Setup
 - Install dependencies: `pip install -r requirements.txt`